Healthier body care

 Without the diligence of our merchandisers and support from PCC shoppers like you, this wouldn't have happened.
 We want cleaner, safer products and we need your continued support to keep them on our shelves.

 In categories of products, such as toothpaste, that may contain an ingredient that doesn't meet our standards, we provide choices.
 The ingredient sodium laurel sulfate (SLS), for example, does not meet our standards and is common in toothpaste, shampoo and deodorant.
 SLS is not in any shampoos at PCC or the vast majority of toothpaste brands we sell, such as Comvita, Coral White, Desert Essence, Ecodent, Essential Oxygen, Heritage, Kiss My Face, Nature's Answer, Organix, Nature's Gate and Burt's Bees.
 Most Tom's of Maine toothpastes still contain SLS, except the ones labeled Clean & Gentle.

 About the standard

+We list scores of banned ingredients on our website.
 Prohibited ingredients include parabens, SLS; sodium laureth sulfate, petrolatum/mineral oil/paraffin, chemical sunscreens (avobenzone/oxybenzone), glycols, phthalates, and formaldehyde donors.
 Many of these chemicals are known carcinogens, hormone disruptors and toxic irritants.

 It's good so many natural choices are available, given the growing body of research showing that chemicals in conventional products can have serious negative health impacts.